 Most of these tools allow you to draw a box around the table and then extract the data into Excel or other formats.

-Something you should consider is that table extraction tools only work with native PDF files.
-With most of these tools, you can only upload one file at a time and you need to select the table that needs to be converted.
+Something you should consider is that data extraction for tables only works with native PDF files.
+With most of these tools, you can only upload one file at a time, and you need to select the table that needs to be converted.

-Moreover, in some cases, you would need in-house knowledge to finetune a table extraction tool in order to make it work for your specific use case.
-In other words, using a PDF table extraction tool is still labor intensive, hence, not the ideal solution.
+Also, in most cases, you would need in-house knowledge to fine-tune a table extraction tool to make it work for your specific use case.
+In other words, using a PDF table extraction tool is still labor-intensive, hence, not the ideal solution.

 Importing a PDF directly into Excel and extracting data from it can also be a good option.